 Some Lyme patients experience extreme fear.
 The episodes pass after a short time, but they can be scary in the moment, Smith says.
 “With a panic anxiety attack, oftentimes the heart starts racing and they get this fear and think they’re going to die,” she says.
 Don’t miss these other clear signs of a panic attack.

 You’re sensitive to touch

-With the sense of touch on high alert with Lyme disease, certain clothing textures might feel unbearable, and you might recoil from a person’s touch.
+With your sense of touch on high alert with Lyme disease, certain clothing textures might feel unbearable, and you might recoil from a person’s touch.
 The sensitivity could be so strong that children might have outbursts when they can’t tolerate certain feelings against their skin.
-“Kids can have temper tantrums and refuse to get dressed, when the reality is they can’t tolerate the feeling of particular kinds of clothing or texture,” Leventhal says.
+“Kids can have temper tantrums and refuse to get dressed when the reality is they can’t tolerate the feeling of particular kinds of clothing or texture,” Leventhal says.

 Your vision is blurry

 People with Lyme sometimes find it hard to focus their eyes.
 If glasses aren’t helping your eyesight, it could be a sign of tick-borne illness, Dr. Cameron says.
 (It’s not just ticks: Learn about the other most dangerous bugs to avoid in the summer.)